 Introducing Miss J.J.
 Hart through the eyes of her father, Jonathan Hart

-“Better check on the girls,” he thought, and he walked around to the master bedroom where the windows overlooked the driveway.
+“Better check on the girls,” he thought, and he walked from his home office in the loft around to the master bedroom where the windows overlooked the driveway.

 J.J. and her best friend, Marnie, had been out there playing and roller-blading most of the afternoon.
 He got there in time to see them skate up the drive and plop down on the bench under where he stood watching.
 With the window open, he could hear them talking.

 “It’s five, Marnie.
-Your dad will be here soon.”
+Your dad will be here soon to pick you up.”